Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-09-19-observability/index.md

 ```

 This macro does exactly what our `assert_eq!` was doing, except now it's shorter
-to use, and thus more pleasant.
+to use, and thus pleasanter.
 Don't believe me?
 See by yourself:

 ```rust
 // in `src/main.rs`